Rated by UPSC aspirants

 UPSC CSE 2024 · Mains qualifier · Lucknow

 I was using Bipin Chandra but couldn’t write structured answers.
 Dwij showed me exactly how to use the same content in UPSC format.
-Game changer for Modern History preparation.
+Game changer for History preparation.

 R